Dardanelles Fortified Area Command

 The Dardanelles Fortified Area Command or Mediterranean Strait Fortified Area Command or Çanakkale Fortified Area Command (Turkish: Bahr-i Sefîd Boğazı Mevki(i) Müstahkem Komutanlığı or Akdeniz Boğazı Müstahkem Mevki(i) Komutanlığı or Çanakkale Boğazı Müstahkem Mevki(i) Komutanlığı or Çanakkale Müstahkem Mevki(i) Komutanlığı) was the Ottoman fortified area command and was formed to defend against attacks on the Dardanelles from the Aegean Sea.

+After the founding of Turkey, the protection of the fortified position on the Dardanelles was entrusted to the 1st Corps, based in Çanakkale.
+The 2nd Corps, based in Gallipoli, defended the Gallipoli Peninsula against land attacks.
+The 1st Corps was abolished in 1947, and the Dardanelles Fortified Area Command was abolished in 1949.
+Since then, the Dardanelles Strait Command, established under the auspices of the Turkish Naval Forces, has guarded the position.

 Formations

-Order of Battle, 1911
+Order of battle, 1911

 With reorganizations of the Ottoman Army, to include the creation of corps level headquarters, by 1911 the fortified area command was headquartered in Çanakkale, under the command of II Corps.
 The Dardanelles Fortified Area Command in 1911 was structured as such: